-What makes a sustainable and ethical tee?
+What makes sustainable and ethical t-shirts?

 We don’t know about you, but what we’re looking for in a t-shirt is the right size, the right price, the right style, and the right ethics.
 We’ve scoured the planet for sustainable and ethical t-shirts and rounded up our top 36 brands that meet our ratings criteria to be classified as ‘Good’ or ‘Great’ overall.
-They include organic t-shirts like those from The Classic T-Shirt Company (US), Organic Basics (Denmark), and Birdsong (UK); custom made options like from Mila.Vert (Slovenia), and Citizen Wolf (Australia); brands with extended sizing like HARA (Australia), and MATE the Label (US), and many more options to boot.
+They include organic t-shirts like those from The Classic T-Shirt Company (US), Organic Basics (Denmark), and Birdsong (UK); custom made options like those from Mila.Vert (Slovenia), and Citizen Wolf (Australia); brands with extended sizing like HARA (Australia), and MATE the Label (US), and many more options.
 Here’s hoping one or more of these will tick your boxes, too!

 It’s a long list, so we’ve organised it by country first.
 Don’t forget you can also search for brands in any category on the Good On You brand Directory, where we’ve rated nearly 3,000 fashion brands.
 Let’s go!